 Some gemstone cuts are fairly self-explanatory, as the name gives the indication of the general shape.

-Check out this image to see some of these cuts.
+Check out this image to see some of these cuts and a comparison between round, radiant and princess cuts of a diamond.
 While cabochons do not have faceted surfaces, most other gemstone cuts will.
 The largest facet is called the table.
 Surrounding the table are star facets, then bezel facets, and upper girdle facets.
 The girdle or outer diameter of the stone may or may not be faceted.
 The area below the girdle is called the pavilion and may have parallel or kite shaped facets.
 The very bottom of the stone is called the culet, which may or may not be polished.
 Sometimes there is no culet.
 When the gemstone does not terminate to a single point, it may have a keel.

 When questioning why a lapidary might or might not facet a girdle or make any other curious cutting decisions, the answer is almost always the same: to maximize the weight and/or color of the gemstone.
 A well cut gemstone will have a pleasing symmetry and a good length to width ratio (if the stone is not round).
 Click to learn more about how an expert cuts and polishes gemstones from Jeff – an AGTA award winning lapidarist.